 Vision therapy programs are developed by an ophthalmologist and are often practiced both in the doctor’s office and at home.
 They usually combine a series of doctor-performed eye exams with weekly or monthly eye exercise routines.

-The doctor will have the patient practice the exercises in the office to make sure they are doing them correctly, and will then check the progress in eye alignment at each visit.
+The doctor will have the patient practice the exercises in the office to make sure they are doing them correctly and will then check the progress in eye alignment at each visit.
 These programs are often used for people with occasional strabismus.

 Over time, the specific exercises your doctor recommends may change based on your symptoms.
-The therapy program can improve the muscles of the weak eye, so regular observation and testing by your eye doctor will help you know sooner if your efforts are effective.
+The therapy program can improve the muscles of the weak eye, so regular observation and testing by your eye doctor will help you know sooner if your efforts are practical.